 - Major renovations on your home – like a new level, new kitchen, etc.

-First, if you have read about how I like to create my budget (read more details here) you know I recommend having a separate account for your spending.
+First, since you’ve read about how I like to create my budget so you know I recommend having a separate account for your spending.
 It is the easiest way to make sure you feel free to purchase up to a certain amount while never going into your bill or savings money.
 It’s a lovely blend of freedom and just enough restriction to keep you on course to your goals.
 Here are my spending categories:

 - Free money (just to blow on whatever)